 - Setting a relevant SEO Title

 1. Making sure your PDF can be indexed by Publitas and search engines

-When you upload your PDF to Publitas, we convert your PDF to an HTML5 publication that you can easily use and share online.
-During this process, we extract all the text from your PDF so we can create a Googlebot friendly version of your publication as well.
+When you upload a PDF to Publitas, it converts to an online publication that you can easily use and share online.
+During this process, we extract all the text from your PDF which search engines can find and index.
 This way, Google (and other major search engines) can quickly understand what your publication is about and show your publication in the search results.

 However, sometimes the text in your PDF might not be accessible by our converter (even if you can clearly read it with the human eye!).
 Luckily, there are two simple methods to detect if Publitas can access the text in your PDF.

 Method #1: Select, copy and paste the text from your PDF

 To do this test, you open the PDF in a PDF reader (e.g. Adobe Acrobat or Google Chrome).
 If you can select, copy and paste the text from your PDF, then most likely, our converter can read the text as well.
 If you can’t select, copy or paste the text, then this needs to be resolved in order for us to make a search engine friendly version of your PDF.